bundickm/Walkabout-An_EDA_Package/README.md

 Walkabout is a Python package to rapidly perform common exploratory data analysis on all features of a Pandas DataFrame.

+### What's in a name?
+A Walkabout is a term from Australian Aborigines and is a journey of discovery and of self.
+In earlier times, it was known as a rite of passage where male Aborigine adolescents would embark on a journey into the wilderness, sometimes for as long as six months.

 ## Installation

 Use the package manager test pypi (url here)